WNYW: Locally-produced programming

 In 1966, WNEW produced the first edition of The Jerry Lewis MDA Labor Day Telethon, initially as a charity event seen exclusively on WNEW.
 In 1968, the telethon expanded to a network of six stations in the Northeastern United States, which was dubbed the Love Network, with WNEW serving as flagship.
 The station produced local segments for the program, which were broadcast on the Sunday night before through the evening of Labor Day, from 1966 until 1986.
 The telethon moved to future sister station WWOR-TV in 1987 where it aired until 2012 when it became a reduced-length special known as the MDA Show of Strength.
 The telethon moved to ABC as a national broadcast in 2013 until its final telecast in 2014.

 In 1980, the station began producing one minute vignettes entitled Big Apple Minute featuring the station's on-air team touring New York City-area attractions.
 These lasted until 1987, following the station's acquisition by Fox and the call letter change in 1986.
 The station also produced the New York City version of PM Magazine from 1980 until 1988 when it was transferred to WWOR where it was called PM.
 It was renamed Evening Magazine (a name generally reserved for Group W-owned stations) and aired until its cancellation in 1989.

 The station also broadcast the Puerto Rican Day Parade from 2006 until 2015.

-Currently, the station produces several local programs.
-Chasing New Jersey is a daily program featuring segments and stories focusing on headlines and issues affecting the New Jersey area.
-The show is produced by Fairfax Productions and airs in the overnight slot after it airs on sister station WWOR-TV.
+Chasing New Jersey was a daily program featuring segments and stories focusing on headlines and issues affecting the New Jersey area.
+The show was produced by Fairfax Productions, and ran from July 8, 2013, to June 18, 2020, on sister station WWOR-TV.
+WNYW ran the show in the overnight hours.

 Good Day Street Talk is a weekly community affairs program hosted by Antwan Lewis.